Bring your own device: Disadvantages

 Although the ability of staff to work at any time from anywhere and on any device provides real business benefits, it also brings significant risks.
 Companies must deploy security measures to prevent information ending up in the wrong hands.
 According to an IDG survey, more than half of 1,600 senior IT security and technology purchase decision-makers reported serious violations of personal mobile device use.

-Various risks arise from BYOD, and agencies such as the UK Fraud Advisory Panel encourage organisations to consider these and adopt a BYOD policy.
+Various risks arise from BYOD, and agencies such as the UK Fraud Advisory Panel encourage organizations to consider these and adopt a BYOD policy.

 BYOD security relates strongly to the end node problem, whereby a device is used to access both sensitive and risky networks and services; risk-averse organizations issue devices specifically for Internet use (termed Inverse-BYOD).

 BYOD has resulted in data breaches.
 For example, if an employee uses a smartphone to access the company network and then loses that phone, untrusted parties could retrieve any unsecured data on the phone.
 Another type of security breach occurs when an employee leaves the company; they do not have to give back the device, so company applications and other data may still be present on their device.

 Furthermore, people may sell their devices and forget to wipe sensitive information before the handover.
 Family members may share devices such as tablets; a child could play games on a parent's tablet and accidentally share sensitive content via email or other means such as Dropbox.

 IT security departments wishing to monitor usage of personal devices must ensure that they monitor only activities that are work-related or access company data or information.

-Organizations adopting a BYOD policy must also consider how they will ensure that the devices which connect to the organisation's network infrastructure to access sensitive information will be protected from malware.
-Traditionally if the device was owned by the organisation, the organisation can dictate for what purposes the device may be used or what public sites may be accessed from the device.
-An organisation can typically expect users to use their own devices to connect to the Internet from private or public locations.
+Organizations adopting a BYOD policy must also consider how they will ensure that the devices which connect to the organization's network infrastructure to access sensitive information will be protected from malware.
+Traditionally if the device was owned by the organization, the organization can dictate for what purposes the device may be used or what public sites may be accessed from the device.
+An organization can typically expect users to use their own devices to connect to the Internet from private or public locations.
 The users could be susceptible from attacks originating from untethered browsing or could potentially access less secure or compromised sites that may contain harmful material and compromise the security of the device.